mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) SetMitreTags(v []string)
 ```

-SetMitreTags gets a reference to the given datadog.Nullable\[\]string and assigns it to the MitreTags field.
+SetMitreTags gets a reference to the given common.Nullable\[\]string and assigns it to the MitreTags field.

 <a name="QueriesItem.SetMitreTagsNil"></a>
 ### func \(\*QueriesItem\) [SetMitreTagsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L418>)